 - Monitoring and evaluation

 - Biodiversity Strategy/ Climate change

-- Incorporate regional/transnational process and long-term temporal scales to enhance success and efficiency of biodiversity
+- Incorporate regional/transnational processes and long-term temporal scales to enhance the success and efficiency of biodiversity.

 - Participation and collaboration for ethical and sustainable decision-making